-Every retailer shares a common goal: to earn more revenue.
-The ways which retailers go about meeting that goal vary.
+The ways in which retailers go about meeting that goal vary, however.
 Some prefer to focus on their customer loyalty program.
-Others turn to leverage the opportunities that come with expanding into B2B wholesale channels.
+Others turn to expanding into B2B wholesale channels.
 And those are just two on an infinite list of tactics you can employ to increase sales.

-What is Product Bundling?
+What is product bundling?

-Sometimes, retailers package the product bundle in a different way, either in a gift box or special wrapping.
+Sometimes, retailers package the product bundle in a way that’s unique to the bundle, either in a gift box or special wrapping.